Emergence of Invariance and Disentanglement in Deep Representations: Learning minimal weights

 To prevent the network from doing this, we can neutralize the effect of the negative term by adding it back to the loss function, leading to a regularized loss $L=H_{p,q}(\y | \x, w) + I(\y;w|\x,\theta)$.
 However, computing, or even approximating, the value of $I(\y,w|\x,\theta)$ is at least as difficult as fitting the model itself.

 We can, however, add an upper bound to $I(\y;w|\x,\theta)$ to obtain the desired result.
-In particular, we explore two alternate paths that lead to equivalent conclusions under different premises and assumptions: In one case, we use a PAC-Bayes upper-bound, which is $\KL{q(w|\D)}{p(w)}$.
-In the other, we use the IB lagrangian and upper-bound it with $I(w;\D)$.
-We discuss this latter approach next, and look at the PAC-Bayes approach in \Cref{sec:pac-bayes}.
+In particular, we explore two alternate paths that lead to equivalent conclusions under different premises and assumptions: In one case, we use a PAC-Bayes upper-bound, which is $\KL{q(w|\D)}{p(w)}$ where $p(w)$ is an arbitrary prior.
+In the other, we use the IB Lagrangian and upper-bound it with the information in the weights $I(w;\D)$.
+We discuss this latter approach now, and look at the PAC-Bayes approach in \Cref{sec:pac-bayes}.

-For the latter approach, notice that to successfully learn the distribution $p_\theta$, we only need to memorize in $w$ the information about the latent parameters $\theta$, that is we need $I(\D;w) = I(\D;\theta) \leq H(\theta)$, which is bounded above by a constant.
-On the other hand, to overfit, the term $I(\y;w|\x) \leq I(\D;w|\theta)$ needs to grow linearly with the number of training samples $N$.
+Notice that to successfully learn the distribution $p_\theta$, we only need to memorize in $w$ the information about the latent parameters $\theta$, that is we need $I(\D;w) = I(\D;\theta) \leq H(\theta)$, which is bounded above by a constant.
+On the other hand, to overfit, the term $I(\y;w|\x,\theta) \leq I(\D;w|\theta)$ needs to grow linearly with the number of training samples $N$.
 We can exploit this fact to prevent overfitting by adding a Lagrange multiplier $\beta$ to make the amount of information a constant with respect to $N$, leading to the regularized loss function

-which is, remarkably, the same IB Lagrangian in \eqref{eq:IBL}, but now interpreted as a function of $w$ rather than $z$.
+which, remarkably, has the same general form of an IB Lagrangian, and in particular is similar to \eqref{eq:IBL}, but now interpreted as a function of the weights $w$ rather than the activations $z$.
 This use of the IB Lagrangian is, to the best of our knowledge, novel, as the role of the Information Bottleneck has thus far been confined to characterizing the activations of the network, and not as a learning criterion. \Cref{eq:variational-regularizer} can be seen as a generalization of other suggestions in the literature:

 \paragraph{IB Lagrangian, Variational Learning and Dropout.} Minimizing the information stored at the weights $I(w; \D)$ was proposed as far back as \citet{hinton1993keeping} as a way of simplifying neural networks, but no efficient algorithm to perform the optimization was known at the time.
 For the particular choice $\beta=1$, the IB Lagrangian reduces to the variational lower-bound (VLBO) of the marginal log-likelihood $p(\y|\x)$.
 Therefore, minimizing \cref{eq:variational-regularizer} can also be seen as a generalization of variational learning.
 A particular case of this was studied by \citet{kingma2015variational}, who first showed that a generalization of Dropout, called Variational Dropout, could be used in conjunction with the \emph{reparametrization trick} \cite{kingma2013auto} to minimize the loss efficiently.